 Benefits of Collaborative Divorce

-Achieving a settlement that meets the specific needs of both parties and their children in a divorce without the underlying threat of litigation is definitely possible.
+Achieving a settlement that best meets the specific needs of both parties and their children in a divorce without the underlying threat of litigation is definitely possible.

-Despite the intentions, many marriages come to an end and spouses go their separate ways.
+Despite the best intentions, many marriages come to an end and spouses go their separate ways.
 There are different paths toward divorce.
 The Collaborative route offers couples a respectful, dignified approach that preserves rather than destroys.

 According to nycollaborativeprofessionals.org, studies show that on top of significantly lowering the expenses incurred by divorcing couples, the Collaborative Divorce process helps protect assets for the family when funds are required to newly establish two households.
 Most importantly, when it is executed as agreed upon by divorcing individuals and their attorneys, a collaborative settlement can be reached much quicker than other forms of negotiation, thereby greatly reducing the emotional trauma families experience during a divorce.
 This is especially good for the children involved.